imtimtam/imtimtam/README.md

 ## Projects

-Here are some of the projects I’ve been working on:

 - ⚕️ **[Drug Library Frontend](https://github.com/imtimtam/ddi-web)**
   A clean React + Vite frontend for exploring drug interactions and targets.
 Designed with **components**, **BEM**, **CSS variables**, and **responsive layouts**.
 Works with the API found below.